mohammadabedi1179/Numbers-and-Words-Classification/README.md

 # Work
-This is a mini project for interview for apllying deep learning engineer in GATA company.
+This is a mini interview project for apllying deep learning engineer in GATA company.